Mediation in South Africa

 What is Family Mediation ?

-Family Mediation is a dispute resolution process aimed at assisting people who are in a relationship with one another, in resolving their dispute without their first having to go the legal route in an attempt to have their dispute resolved.
+Family Mediation which includes Divorce Mediation is a dispute resolution process aimed at assisting people who are in a relationship with one another, in resolving their dispute without their first having to go the legal route in an attempt to have their dispute resolved.
 The process is informal and it takes place outside of the legal arena hence the process being known as an alternative dispute resolution process or ADR.
 Parties who choose to go the mediation route are not precluded from accessing the justice system should they at any stage, be of the opinion, that this is what is needed for their matter.

 Mediator Facilitates the Process

 The mediation process is conducted by a third-party facilitator known as a Mediator who is required to remain neutral, non-aligned to either party, and to have no vested interest as to how the dispute may ultimately be resolved.
-Family Mediators are generally drawn from a pool of trained Family Attorneys, psychologists, and social workers.
-The critical requirement for the Family Mediator is that he or she adopts a holistic approach to the mediation, at all times being alert to the role that the extended family in particular grandparents may play in the family unit as well as being sensitive to the issue of third parties and the role that a new partner may have in the child’s life.
+Family & Divorce Mediators are generally drawn from a pool of trained Family Law Attorneys, psychologists, and social workers.
+The critical requirement for the Family & Divorce Mediator is that he or she adopts a holistic approach to the mediation, at all times being alert to the role that the extended family in particular grandparents may play in the family unit as well as being sensitive to the issue of third parties and the role that a new partner may have in the child’s life.

-The Cornerstone of Mediation
+The Cornerstone of Mediation in South Africa

 The principles of party self-determination, impartiality, and confidentiality of information are the cornerstones upon which Mediation rests and these principles are strenuously upheld by the Mediator throughout the process.
 The Mediator’s role is that of facilitating the parties’ discussions concerning the issues in dispute thereby helping them to avoid deadlock and breakdown in communication.
 The Mediator does this primarily by asking questions and by gently guiding the process back towards possible resolution of the issues in dispute.